Test your Internet speed

 - 2.5 Mbit/s or faster for SD (standard definition) content

-To check your Internet speed, ask your Internet service provider (ISP) or use an online bandwidth test on a device that's on the same network as your Apple TV.
-Internet connection speeds vary depending on your ISP and other factors.
+- If you have an earlier model of Apple TV, use an online bandwidth test on a device that's on the same network as your Apple TV.

-If you meet the recommended speed and still need help, try the steps below.
+If you have the recommended speed and still need help, follow the next steps.

 Check your Internet connection

-- Move your Apple TV closer to your base station and check for interference.
+- Move your Apple TV closer to your Internet router and check for interference.*

-If you still need help, connect your Apple TV to your Wi-Fi router using an Ethernet cable.
-If you already use an Ethernet connection, make sure your cables are firmly connected and not frayed or cut.
+- If you still need help, connect your Apple TV to your Wi-Fi router using an Ethernet cable.
 You might need to update your Wi-Fi router or check its settings.
-Contact the router's manufacturer or your ISP for help.
+Contact the router's manufacturer or your Internet service provider for help.

-Force close the app or restart your Apple TV
+Check for issues with the app and restart your Apple TV